samlowe106/PaperScraper/README.md

 5. Fill out the app's info, choosing script as the app type

-6. In PaperScraper's app directory, create a file named ```info.txt```

-7. Put the client ID in the first line and the client secret in the second line
+6. Configure your Python environment variables, adding the Client ID as "CLIENT_ID" and Client Secret as "CLIENT_SECRET"

+## Usage

-8. Launch PaperScraper from the command prompt (PaperScraper uses getpass, so it's incompatible with Python consoles like those in PyCharm)
+PaperScraper uses getpass to securely read in passwords, so it's incompatible with Python consoles like those in PyCharm.
+For that reason, it's recommended to run it from a system command prompt, like the Terminal or Command Line.

+PaperScraper also comes with a handful of flags, which can be found by running PaperScraper with the `--help` flag.

 ## License

-PaperScraper is licensed under the [MIT](https://github.com/samlowe106/PaperScraper/blob/master/LICENSE) license.
+PaperScraper is licensed under the [MIT license.](https://github.com/samlowe106/PaperScraper/blob/master/LICENSE)